 We have a reciprocal agreement with Moray's Astronomy Club which allows Members to attend each others' Club Meetings without charge.
 SIGMA

 There are Public evening viewing sessions on two Fridays each month throughout the Winter and there are also Solar Saturdays from April to early September.
 Please be sure to visit the Observatory Page before joining us - it will help you to get the most out of your Observatory Visit!

-See the 'JSL Observatory' panel in the right-hand column for information about our next Observing Sessions.
+See the 'JSL Observatory' panel in the right-hand column for the date and status of our next observing session.
 Click here for more information on the observatory.

 Reviews Fancy a "small" scope that thinks it's bigger than it is?
 Want it with a posh dual-speed Crayford focuser and a triplet ED lens assembly?
 Ok?
 Want it with a carbon-fibre tube?
 Well, alright then: here's the TS TLAPO906T ED Triplet refractor.
 Read the Review of it by Antony McEwan

 This and all previous editions can be accessed HERE